ybinstock/angular-and-rails-part-two/README.md

 * Extend Raffler app from last week
 * Refactor app as it grows
 * Add more pages, controllers, factories
-* Understand Angular routing
+* Understand Angular routing and links
 * Integrate external APIs

-Quick overview of what we are going to build.
+Let's start with a quick overview of what we are going to build.

 ####1) Getting started - same as last time: